marcellbarsony/notes/programming/rust/11-Generics/01-Traits.md

 - [Traits-defining-shared-behavior - The Rust Book](https://doc.rust-lang.org/book/ch10-02-traits.html)

-A Trait defines functionality a particular type has and can share with other types (share methods).
+A Trait (shared method) defines functionality a particular type has and can share with other types.

 ## Define a Trait